UddhavNavneeth/WebMaps/README.md

 # Volcanoes-WebMap

-A web map made in Python which shows the location of volcanoes in the USA
+A data visualization project, it is a web map made in Python which consists of 3 layers :-

+* Base Layer - Mapbox Bright
+* Polygon Layer - Showing the population of all the countries with 3 different colors
+* Pointer Layer - Showing the volcanoes and their elevations in USA

 Made using the following modules :-